skjolber/json-log-domain/README.md

 where the `global` fields are at the root of the message.
 # YAML definition format
-The relevant fields and tags are defined in a YAML file, from which Java sources are generated.
+The relevant fields and tags are defined in a YAML file, from which Java, Markdown and Elastic sources are generated.

 Example definition:

 ```yaml
 version: '1.0'